Optimizing Reads

 true

-If set to true, the slow pool will be used for cold read as well.
-Otherwise, the slow pool will only be used cache filter read.
+If true, the slow pool will be used for cold reads.
+Otherwise, it will only be used for cache filter reads.

 alluxio.user.position.reader.streaming.slow.async.prefetch.thread